VPA2998/highway-lane-change-behavior-planner-FSM/README.md

 This project implements an advanced **highway behavior planner** for an ego vehicle using a **Finite State Machine (FSM)** with cost‑based transitions and a simple multi‑lane highway world.

 The code is split into a reusable Python package under `src/` plus a teaching notebook under `notebooks/`.
-The `docs/` folder contains generated figures.[file:16]
+The `docs/` folder contains generated figures.

 ---